Home » Posts tagged 'nomi prins' (Page 2)

 What’s the End Game?

+What’s the End Game?
 In the rush of Trumped-up events, history — of the last month, week, hour — repeatedly gets plowed (or tweeted) under.
 Who can remember what happened so long ago?
-Perhaps it’s not surprising then that, in the wave of abuse from the president and his men (including economic adviser Larry Kudlow and trade hardliner Peter Navarro) against Canada and its prime minister, Justin Trudeau, one of the president’s earliest insults has already been washed down the memory hole into oblivion.
+Perhaps it’s not surprising then that, in the wave of abuse from the president and his men (including economic adviser Larry Kudlow […]

 Nomi Prins: The central banking heist has put the world at risk

-“The 2008 financial crisis was the consequence of a loosely regulated banking system in which power was concentrated in the hands of too limited a cast of speculators,” Nomi Prins tell me.
-“And after the crisis, the way the US government and the Federal Reserve dealt with this corrupt and criminal banking system was to give them a subsidy.”
+Nomi Prins: The central banking heist has put the world at risk “The 2008 financial crisis was the consequence of a loosely regulated banking system in which power was concentrated in the hands of too limited a cast of speculators,” Nomi Prins tell me.
+“And after the crisis, the way the US government and the […]

 Nomi Prins: Central Bank-Inspired “Major Credit Squeeze” Will Trigger Next Crisis